VilteBaltra/genetic-architecture-of-brain-age-gap/4.ldsc-BAGfactor/README.md

+## Scripts Overview

+### 1. `1.rg-other-traits.sh`
+- Munges GWAS summary statistics.
-\# The first script munges GWAS summary statistics and runs LDSC regression between BAG factor and 32 other traits
+- Runs LDSC regression between the BAG factor and 32 other traits.

-1.rg-other-traits-redo-updated.sh
+### 2. `2.extract_rg_to_table.sh`

-\# The second script extracts the relevant output for plotting / supplementary table
+- Extracts the relevant output from LDSC for plotting and supplementary tables.

-2.extract_rg_to_table_redo-updated.sh
+### 3. `3.heritability-and-rg-brainages.py`
+- Munges each of the 6 individual BAG GWASs.
+- Obtains heritability estimates.

-\# The third script first munges each of the 6 individual BAG GWASs and obtains heritability estimates.
-Then runs LDSC regression among the 6 BAG GWASs
+- Runs LDSC regression among the 6 BAG GWASs.
-3.heritability-and-rg-brainages.py